vokimon/apunts/music/music-harmony.md

 ## Notes

+- White keys:
-- White keys on the piano are the notes forming the C Scale (Do Scale)
+	- They are the notes forming the C Scale (Do Scale)
 	- In Solfege they are named: Do, Re, Mi, Fa, Sol, La, Si
 	- In Anglosaxon notation: C, D, E, F, G, A, B
+- Octaves:
-- Notes repeat in successive octaves:
+	- Notes repeat in successive octaves
 	- The same note doubles its frequency on the next octave
 	- We diferentiate notes in different scales with the number of the octave
 	- A4 is the A on the 4th octave (the middle A)
 	- Phisically there are infinite octaves up and down but not all of them are audible
-- What about the black keys?
-	- Notes within the C Scale (white keys) are not evenly distributed tones
+- Black keys:
+	- Tonal distance betweens succesive white notes is not uniform
-	- B-C and E-F intervals are smaller, a semitone
+	- B-C and E-F intervals are half the interval between other succesive white keys
-	- The other intervals are a full tone away
-	- Piano black keys fill the gap between those full tone
+	- Piano black keys fill the gap between those full tones
 	- Two ways of expressing them referring the neighbouring notes:
 		- As sharp notes: C#, D# and F#, G#, A#.
 The lower note up a semitone.
 		- As flat notes: Db, Eb and Gb, Ab, Bb.
 The higher note down a semitone.
+	- The black keys starting at F#/Gb form a _Major Pentatonic Scale_
-	- Black and white notes build a pattern in a keyboard
+- Black and white notes build a pattern in a piano keyboard
 	- `_x_x_ _x_x_x_`
 	- `C D E F G A B`
 	- Useful to locate the notes (start locating C)
 	- Counting both, black and white notes, each octave has 12 semitones
-	- Playing them all in sequence is the _Chromatic scale_
+	- Playing them all in sequence is the _Chromatic Scale_

 ## Tones and frequencies